Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 }
 ```

 **Please note** that the  handler currently only processes the `completed` and `aborted` trip events.
-But it is a good idea to actually store all trip events so something like [Event Sourcing](https://microservices.io/patterns/data/event-sourcing.html) can be implemented if desired.
+But it is a good idea to actually store all trip events which paves the way to support [Event Sourcing](https://microservices.io/patterns/data/event-sourcing.html) if desired.
 This is outside the scope of this solution.

 The handler calls upon the SQL archive service to persist the data to Azure SQL database.
 Please see [Data storage](#data-storage) for more details on the SQL Database.